rmcsharry/ernest-site/content/documentation/vcloud-intro.md

 <small>*The VSE Creator Service is an optional service that can give users the ability to create their own vSE and assign an IP to it.
 The VSE Creator Service is installed and operated by the service provider.*</small>

+## Next Steps

-You can see more information about each option by reviewing the examples of [normal](/documentation/vcloud-normal/) and [enhanced](/documentation/vcloud-enhanced/) configurations.
+You can see more information about each option by reviewing the [normal](/documentation/vcloud-normal/) and [enhanced](/documentation/vcloud-enhanced/) examples.

 You can also find a reference YAML for vCloud Director [here](/documentation/vcloud-yaml/).